-Each compacting state represented at any meeting of the Interstate Commission is entitled to one vote.
-A majority of the compacting states shall constitute a quorum for the transaction of business, unless a larger quorum is required by the by-laws of the Interstate Commission.

-The Interstate Commission shall meet at least once each calendar year.
-The chairperson may call additional meetings and, upon the request of 27 or more compacting states, shall call additional meetings.
-Public notice shall be given of all meetings and meetings shall be open to the public.
+Each compacting state represented at any meeting of the interstate commission is entitled to one vote.
+A majority of the compacting states shall constitute a quorum for the transaction of business unless a larger quorum is required by the bylaws of the interstate commission.
+The interstate commission shall meet at least once each calendar year.
+The chairperson may call additional meetings and, upon the request of twenty-seven or more compacting states, shall call additional meetings.
+Public notice shall be given of all meetings, and meetings shall be open to the public.

-The Interstate Commission shall establish an Executive Committee which shall include commission officers, members and others as shall be determined by the By-laws.
-The Executive Committee shall have the power to act on behalf of the Interstate Commission during periods when the Interstate Commission is not in session, with the exception of rulemaking and/or amendment to the Compact.
-The Executive Committee oversees the day-to-day activities managed by the Executive Director and Interstate Commission staff; administers enforcement and compliance with the provisions of the compact, its by-laws and as directed by the Interstate Commission and performs other duties as directed by Commission or set forth in the By-laws.
+The interstate commission shall establish an executive committee which shall include commission officers, commission members, and others as shall be determined by the bylaws.
+The executive committee shall have the power to act on behalf of the interstate commission during periods when the interstate commission is not in session, with the exception of rulemaking or amendment to the compact.
+The executive committee oversees the day-to-day activities managed by the executive director and interstate commission staff, administers enforcement and compliance with the provisions of the compact and bylaws, as directed by the interstate commission or as set forth in the bylaws.

-ARTICLE IV

-THE STATE COUNCIL
+ARTICLE IV THE STATE COUNCIL

-Each member state shall create a State Council for Interstate Adult Offender Supervision which shall be responsible for the appointment of the commissioner who shall serve on the Interstate Commission from that state.
-Each state council shall appoint as its commissioner the Compact Administrator from that state to serve on the Interstate Commission in such capacity under or pursuant to applicable law of the member state.
-While each member state may determine the membership of its own state council, its membership must include at least one representative from the legislative, judicial, and executive branches of government, victims groups and compact administrators.
-Each compacting state retains the right to determine the qualifications of the Compact Administrator who shall be appointed by the state council or by the Governor in consultation with the Legislature and the Judiciary.
-In addition to appointment of its commissioner to the National Interstate Commission, each state council shall exercise oversight and advocacy concerning its participation in Interstate Commission activities and other duties as may be determined by each member state including but not limited to, development of policy concerning operations and procedures of the compact within that state.
+Each member state shall create a State Council for Interstate Adult Offender Supervision which shall be responsible for the appointment of the commissioner who shall serve on the interstate commission from that state.
+Each state council shall appoint as its commissioner the compact administrator from that state to serve on the interstate commission in such capacity under or pursuant to applicable law of the member state.
+While each member state may determine the membership of its own state council, its membership must include at least one representative from the legislative, judicial, and executive branches of government, victims groups, and compact administrators.
+Each compacting state retains the right to determine the qualifications of the compact administrator who shall be appointed by the state council or by the Governor in consultation with the Legislature and the judiciary.
+In addition to appointment of its commissioner to the interstate commission, each state council shall exercise oversight and advocacy concerning its participation in interstate commission activities and other duties as may be determined by each member state, including, but not limited to, development of policy concerning operations and procedures of the compact within that state.

-ARTICLE V
+ARTICLE V POWERS AND DUTIES OF

-POWERS AND DUTIES OF THE INTERSTATE COMMISSION
+THE INTERSTATE COMMISSION

-The Interstate Commission shall have the following powers:
+The interstate commission shall have the following powers: